-Industrial Production in China averaged 11.70 percent from 1990 until 2020, reaching an all time high of 29.40 percent in August of 1994 and a record low of -21.10 percent in January of 1990.
+Industrial Production in China averaged 11.61 percent from 1990 until 2020, reaching an all time high of 29.40 percent in August of 1994 and a record low of -21.10 percent in January of 1990.
 This page provides - China Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-China Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: National Bureau of Statistics of China
+China Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-Industrial Production in China is expected to be 4.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in China to stand at 5.90 in 12 months time.
-In the long-term, the China Industrial Production is projected to trend around 5.00 percent in 2021, according to our econometric models.
+Industrial Production in China is expected to be 6.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in China to stand at 5.00 in 12 months time.
+In the long-term, the China Industrial Production is projected to trend around 5.00 percent in 2022, according to our econometric models.